Stefan Tyszkiewicz: Ralf Stetysz

 The car was exhibited at both the 1926 and 1927 international Paris Car Show, where it gained the reputation of a good quality 'Colonial' car.
 It also met with success at Polish sporting and trial events and it participated in the 1929 Eighth Monte Carlo Rally when it won recognition and a prize for comfort and its adaptability for long-distance travel.
 In 1928 production was transferred to Warsaw, to an existing factory, 'K. Rudzki & S-ka'.
 The car-bodies were manufactured by the aero specialist, Plage & Laskiewicz of Lublin.
 In moving the operation to Poland, Tyszkiewicz had to place his entire family fortune as collateral.
 In support, his wife parted with her own family heirloom, an 86 carat emerald brooch, which had once belonged to Catherine the Great.

 On 11 February 1929, the Warsaw factory was destroyed by fire.
 Six completed cars were lost and 27 nearing completion.
 One or two were saved.
-Tyszkiewicz intended to restart production at his estate in Landwarów, but failed to convince the shareholders of the 'Stetysz' company.
+Tyszkiewicz intended to restart production at his estate in Lentvaris, but failed to convince the shareholders of the 'Stetysz' company.
 In all, 200 Ralf Stetysz vehicles had been produced.
 So after the fire, Tyszkiewicz resigned himself to importing Mercedes-Benz and Fiat cars into Poland.
 He co-founded the 'Road League' – 'Liga Drogowa', and became its president in 1933.
 He also wrote about Motorisation in Poland.

 World War II

 The outbreak of war in 1939 found him and his family on the territory of the Lithuanian republic, where he was involved in converting petrol engines into gas-powered ones, owing to the petrol shortage.
 Thanks to his contacts with the Italian legation in Lithuania, he helped Poles escape the conflict.
-After the annexation of Lithuania by the Soviet Union in June 1940, Tyszkiewicz was arrested and taken to Moscow where he was invited to collaborate with the NKVD, an offer he rejected requesting instead a laissez-passer to Italy.
+After the occupation of Lithuania by the Soviet Union in June 1940, Tyszkiewicz was arrested and taken to Moscow where he was invited to collaborate with the NKVD, an offer he rejected requesting instead a laissez-passer to Italy.
 He was released from Lubianka Prison in October 1941 and made his way to the General Anders' army being formed then in preparation for a mass exodus from the USSR.
 He was appointed officer-in-charge of the motorised unit of the Polish 2nd Corps.
 Having traversed into Iran, thence to Palestine and Egypt, as a Rotmistrz – captain – in the 1st Krechowce Uhlan Regiment and as Communications Officer, (or personal adjutant) to gen. Anders, in 1944 he was especially useful connecting with Italian units fighting on the Allied side.
 During the Italian campaign he was director of the Red Cross in Anders' Army.
 During the buildup to the Battle of Monte Cassino, he invented a mechanism for discovering and destroying non-magnetic anti-personnel mines.
 His regiment was awarded the Virtuti Militari Order.